snowwDay/vueWIthCypress/README.md

 2. npx cypress open
 3. Click E2E Testing
 4. Select browser
+5. Click on the spec file
-5. Should be good to go
+6. Should be good to go